 5. Save the record.
 DNS changes can take 5 minutes to a few hours to propagate.
 Click Verify in Search Console.

-DNS verification is the most durable option, it doesn’t break if a developer swaps out your theme.
+DNS verification is the most durable option.
+It doesn’t break if a developer swaps out your theme.

 Google Merchant Center Verification on Shopify